tcrurav/laravel8APIAuthPassport/README.md

 ![alt text](https://github.com/tcrurav/laravel8APIAuthPassport/blob/master/screenshots/screenshot-2.png)

 ### To use the token to get all products: (At the beginning there are no products in DB)

+It's important to notice that here and in the rest of steps I'm using the token recieved when the user logs in.

 ![alt text](https://github.com/tcrurav/laravel8APIAuthPassport/blob/master/screenshots/screenshot-3.png)